Trade Forex Trading

 ATR indicator can be analyzed using the same principles as other volatility trading indicators.

-Possible trend change and reversal signal - The higher the value of the indicator, the higher the probability of a trend change;
+Possible change of trend and signal of a turnaround - The higher the number for the indicator, the more likely a trend will change direction.

 Measure of the trend energy - The lower the indicator's value, the weaker the price trend move.